 War and Politics

 The Russo-Turkish War, 1768-1774: Catherine II and the Ottoman Empire by Brian L. Davies.
 Explains why the war was crucial to the political triumph of Catherine the Great, the expansion of the Russian Empire, and the rollback of Ottoman power.

 Creating the Empress: Politics & Poetry in the Age of Catherine II by Vera Proskurina.
 Examines the interaction between power and poetry in creating the imperial image of Catherine the Great.

-Potemkin: Catherine the Great's Imperial Partner by S. Sebag Montefiore.
+Catherine the Great & Potemkin by Simon Sebag Montefiore.
 Biography of Catherine the Great's lover (who, some say, secretly became her husband).

 Love and Conquest: Personal Correspondence of Catherine the Great and Prince Grigory Potemkin by Catherine the Great and Grigorii Aleksandrovich Potemkin.
 Their letters begin with Potemkin's first letter to Catherine, written while fighting the Turks in 1769, and conclude with his farewell note, scribbled the day before his death in 1791.